zimberzimber/oneshot-modding-guide/obsidian/For Players.md

 This page contains useful information for players, which modders should also know about.

+## Streamer Privacy
+Some of OneShot's mechanics may have you accidentally revealing private information about yourself when streaming to an audience, and doesn't have a streamer mode to prevent this.
+See [[Streamer Privacy]] for more information.

 ## Rebinding Controls
 You can rebind your controls by pressing `F1` in the game.